AdobeDocs/experience-platform.en/help/segmentation/pql/aggregation-functions.md

 ## Minimum

 The `min` function returns the smallest of all the selected values within the array.
+This function returns a number.

 **Format**